openknowledge/workshop-cloud/README.md

 3. Go to the typescript file showcases.ts that can be found in ./frontend/src of your frontend project.
 4. Replace the fake URL baseUrl: http://todo.invalid of the entry "2 - Managed Services" with the valid URL of the backend.
 The result should look like.

-    ```
+    ```typescript
     export const SHOWCASES: ShowcaseConfig = {

         "2 – Managed Services": {
             baseUrl: "http:[APP_RUNNER_SERVICE_ADDRESS]",
         },

+    }
     ```

-To test the AppRunner service and the connection from our frontend to it open the ok-forum app in a browser of your choice (URL see above) and select the showcase "2 – Managed Services" in the dropdown.
+To test the AppRunner service and the connection from our frontend to it, open the ok-forum app in a browser of your choice (URL see above) and select the showcase "2 – Managed Services" in the dropdown.
 Check if the ok-forum app works properly by clicking through the forums categories, topics and discussions.

 ### Congratulation

-Making use of the AppRunner service we have benefit from one of the advanced managed services of AWS.
+Making use of the AppRunner service we have benefit from one of the more advanced managed services of AWS.

 Next we will get to know some platform services (aka PaaS) in general and connect our backend to a noSQL service for date and information storage and retrieval called DynamoDB.